A campus that runs on creativity

 Student organizations at Watkins

 Arctic Tusk is a student run literary journal published annually that showcases the writing and visual talents of Watkins students, faculty, and staff.
 Members of the journal staff solicit work from the Watkins community, select and edit pieces for publication, and distribute the journal.
+Students, faculty, and staff are encouraged to submit their work to be featured in the annual publication.
+Anything that can be printed in a magazine (drawings, paintings, photographs, film stills, poetry, prose, etc.) is welcome!
 Find out more.

 Company H (CoH)